 Diagramming sentences is a visual way to show how the words in a sentence are related to each other.
 If you've been looking around this site very much, you already know that I love diagramming sentences.

-With sentence diagrams, it's easy to see that interjections are not grammatically related to the rest of the sentence because they float on lines hovering above the rest of the sentence!
-They are not joined to any other part of the sentence.
+It's easy to see that interjections aren't grammatically related to the rest of the sentence because they float on lines hovering above the rest of the sentence!
+They're not joined to any other part of the sentence.

 That's a pretty good way of showing that they aren't related to any of the other words, isn't it?